What is a confirmation statement?

 What form do I use?

-You need the Companies House confirmation statement Form CS01.
+To file your confirmation statement, you need the Companies House confirmation statement Form CS01.

-How do I submit it?
+How do I submit the form?

-When do I submit it?
+When do I submit a confirmation statement?

 the date your company incorporated

 the date you filed your last confirmation statement

 Therefore, a confirmation statement must be provided in every 12-month period.
 However, a company can choose to provide a confirmation statement at any point prior to this due date.